A Story About An Asian-American Family Is An American Story — Why Are Award Shows Saying Otherwise?

 If all you wanted for Christmas was some awards show drama, then the Golden Globes have more than delivered.
-For the second time in two years, the Hollywood Foreign Press Association has declared that an American film must compete in the Foreign-Language category rather than Best Picture.
+For the second time in two years, an American film will compete in the Foreign-Language category rather than Best Picture.
 The reason?
 Its characters speak a language other than English.

 Isaac Lee Cheung’s Minari tells the story of a Korean-American family who moves to Arkansas in pursuit of the American Dream.
 Steven Yeun has already garnered awards buzz for his performance as father Jacob Yi, as has Han Ye-ri, who plays his wife Monica.
 The family dynamics get a jolt from the arrival of grumpy matriarch Soonja (Yuhn Ye-jung) from Korea, who joins the previously settled couple and their young son (Alan Kim) in their new home.

-Note: This post has been updated with new information.